How to Split Ethernet to Multiple Devices

 When it comes to picking a switch, there are many great options from all manner of respected networking companies.
 The one downside to them is that they almost always require some form of an external power source.
 That makes them less viable for mobile workers, or those traveling between conference rooms who wish to maintain multi-device Ethernet connectivity, due to added weight and bulk, and socket requirements.

-A great alternative to more traditional Ethernet splitters is Cable Matters‘ unique 4-Port USB Ethernet adapter.
-It lets you split a single Ethernet port into four others, massively expanding your local network connectivity options.
+A great alternative to more traditional Ethernet splitters is Cable Matters‘ unique 4-Port USB Ethernet Adapter.
+It lets you split a single Ethernet port into four others, massively expanding your local network connectivity options and it does it without the need for any kind of external power source.
 For those using modern devices that offer only USB-C connectivity, there is a USB-C version as well.
+Alternatively, you could use a USB-C to USB-A adapter, and then plug the Ethernet adapter into that.

 Although they use different USB connectors, they both offer full USB 3.1 bandwidth, allowing for up to 1Gbps Ethernet speeds for any connected device.
 This works best in a close-knit office or home environment when the other devices can be relatively close to the device equipped with the Ethernet adapter, although they don’t have to be if you can run long enough Ethernet cables.